enso-org/enso/doc/design/type-system/types.md

   propagation inspired by local type-inference techniques.

 # Structural Type Shorthand
-In Luna, we want to be able to write a type-signature that represents types in terms of the operations that take place on the input values.
+In Enso, we want to be able to write a type-signature that represents types in terms of the operations that take place on the input values.
 A classical example is `add`: